-On March 1, 2022, the "nonrevenue fleet" automobile liability policy program was renewed.
-This program provides third-party auto liability insurance protection for MTA Long Island Rail Road, MTA Staten Island Railway, MTA Police, MTA Metro-North Railroad, MTA Inspector General, MTA Construction & Development Company and MTA Headquarters.
+On March 1, 2023, the "nonrevenue fleet" automobile liability policy program was renewed.
+This program provides thirdparty auto liability insurance protection for MTA Long Island Rail Road, MTA Staten Island Railway, MTA Police, MTA Metro-North Railroad, MTA Inspector General, MTA Construction & Development Company and MTA Headquarters.
 The program limit is \$11 per occurrence on a combined single limit with a \$1 per occurrence deductible.
 Primary limits of \$6 were procured through the commercial marketplace.
 Excess limits of \$5 were procured through FMTAC.
 FMTAC renewed its deductible buy back policy, where it assumes the liability of the agencies for their deductible.

-On March 1, 2022, the "Access-A-Ride" automobile liability policy program was renewed.
-This program provides third-party auto liability insurance protection for the MTA New York City Transit's Access-A-Ride program, including the contracted operators.
-This policy provides a \$1 per occurrence limit excess of a \$2 self-insured retention.
+On March 1, 2023, the "Access-A-Ride" automobile liability policy program was renewed.
+This program provides thirdparty auto liability insurance coverage to vendors under the Access-A-Ride contract, to perform services on behalf of MTA New York City Transit.
+This policy provides a \$3 per occurrence to fund self-insured losses.